lamia-khd/hapiness-explorer/README.md

 ## 📦 Getting Started

-You can easily access to the website via the link :
+You can easily access to the website via the link:
 👉 [View Live Demo](https://hapiness-explorer.vercel.app/)

 alternatively follow these instructions to get the frontend running on your local machine (The backend is hosted so we don't need to run it):